maabed/karak-dashboard-docs/source/index.html.md

 You can use Blue Dashboard notifications in your website very easily all you have to do is include the blue dashboard styles file and :

--Choose which of the listed libraries you wish to use. <br>
+- Choose which of the listed libraries you wish to use. <br>

 1- Bootstrap alert. <br>
 2- Sweet alert. <br>
 3- Toastr alert.

--Include their files. <br>
+- Include their files. <br>

 1- Bootstrap alert. <br>

- * Use the .alert class to initialize the bootstrap alert in addition to the color classes such as :
+ * Use the `.alert` class to initialize the bootstrap alert in addition to the color classes such as :
   - `.alert-success` & `.success-lighter`.

 2- Sweet alert <br>

- * Initialize the sweet alert in the JS using `swal("Message")` function which can include many options. such as :
+ * Initialize the sweet alert in the JS using `swal("Message")` function which can include many options such as :
   - `type: 'warning'`, to determine the type of the alert.